ujwal-narayan/Clubs-Website/readme.md

 1. We use, `Hugo` a static site generater to generate the website.
 2. Install [Hugo](https://gohugo.io/getting-started/installing/)
+3. Install the theme, instructions available [here](https://github.com/themefisher/kross-hugo).
-3. Run `hugo server` to run the server on your local machine.
+4. Run `hugo server` to run the server on your local machine.
 Execute this command in the root directory of the project.
-4. If you have drafts, then run `hugo server -D` to view them.
+5. If you have drafts, then run `hugo server -D` to view them.
 Do not keep drafts, and set the value to `False` when you're done as they do not get deployed on the site.

 ## Adding Content